square/bazel_maven_repository/README.md

 `artifacts` property, and any artifacts discovered in the inferred dependency search, which are not present in the main rule's artifact list will be flagged and the build will fail with an error listing them.

-> Note: This currently doesn't support inherited or implicit version numbers, which is a forthcoming
-> feature.

 ## Coordinate Translation